 It is normal for your legs to swell somewhat after surgery, but it is important to try to reduce the swelling.
-Elevate your leg at least three times a day for 20 to 30 minutes each time.
+Elevate your leg two to three times a day for 20 to 30 minutes each time, as needed.

 - Lie on your back. - Raise your leg on pillows so that your foot is well above the level of your heart. - Ensure you have support all the way from your hip to your heel with no gaps.
-Your leg should be fully supported and your knee straight. - Your leg should be relaxed.
-You should not be working to hold it on the pillows. - You can also use ice for up to 15-20 minutes at a time, as needed.
+Your leg should be fully supported and relaxed. - You can also use ice for up to 15-20 minutes at a time, as needed.